lhupalo/wireless/README.md

-# RSSI
+# Wireless

-Some investigations about RSSI measuring
+Notes on wireless communications